 There are various situations that could lead to the necessity to evacuate a building (i.e. fire, hazardous materials release, earthquake etc.).
 The reason for evacuation may not be immediately clear.
 Always follow the directions of wardens, building evacuation coordinators, security and first responders.

-(Note: This map is updated often due to construction.
+(Note: These maps are updated often due to construction.
 Please check back frequently.)

 - You must evacuate when alarms are sounding or when instructed to do so by emergency response personnel, fire wardens or your supervisor

 - Stay calm and walk, don’t run.
 Leave quickly by the nearest safe exist

 - Look for fire or thick smoke, or areas of damage on your way out of the building and report any observations to Building Evacuation Coordinators, Campus Security, or Emergency Responders once outside

 - Gather in a safe location for your building or an area identified by first responders

 - Remain with the evacuation group and do not re-enter a building until permitted to do so by Fire Wardens, Building Evacuation Coordinators, or Emergency Responders

 On the ground floor or floor with emergency exit to outside: Exit via the nearest emergency exit and proceed to the evacuation assembly area.

 All other floors: Proceed to the nearest refuge area.
 Once you have arrived at the refuge area, ensure that the Fire Department is aware of your location and wait for rescue.